rtanglao/rt-kitsune-api/FF64/Firefox64-taxonomy.md

 * add-ons problem
 * howtousefirefox <---- questions that are in the SUMO Knowledge Base or should be in the SUMO KB
 * unclearquestion <--- question doesn't make sense
+* firefox for enterprise <--- enterprise question that really most support volunteers have no idea of

 ## General Problems